philwo/siso/docs/starlark_config.md

           * `ignore_extra_output_pattern`: regexp to allow if it is generated, but not listed in outputs.
           * `impure`: mark it as not pure. i.e. not check inputs/outputs
-          * `replace`: if output of this step is used in other step, the other step will use inputs of this step as input instead of output of this step. used for `stamp` step or so.
+          * `replace`: if any output of this step is used in other steps, those steps will use the inputs of this step as inputs instead of the outputs of this step. used for `stamp` step or so.
+             Recursively replaced when multiple replace steps are chained.
-          * `accumulate`: if output of this step is used in other step, the other step will use inputs of this step as input in addition to output of this step. used for thin archive or so.
+          * `accumulate`: if any output of this step is used in other steps, those steps will use the inputs and outputs of this step as inputs. used for thin archive or so.
+             Not recursively accumulated.
           * `debug`: enable debug log in this step.

 ## per-step config